GChristensen/enso-portable/README.macos.md

   first use triggers an Automation permission prompt — grant it once.
 - `go {name}` switches between running applications (not individual windows).
+- `close` closes the frontmost window via the Accessibility API (equivalent to clicking the red titlebar button); it needs the `pyobjc-framework-ApplicationServices` package and the Accessibility permission Enso already uses.
 - `open {name}` finds applications from /Applications, /System/Applications and ~/Applications.